mateusgomes6/api-library/README.md

 # 📚 Book Management System
 This is a RESTful API built with Node.js and Express.js for managing a collection of books.
-It includes features for efficient listing of large datasets using pagination, user authentication with JWT, and data validation, all orchestrated with Docker Compose for easy setup.
+It includes features for efficient listing of large datasets using pagination, automated and unit tests, user authentication with JWT, and data validation, all orchestrated with Docker Compose for easy setup.

 ## 🚀 Technologies Used
 - Node.js: JavaScript runtime environment.
 - Express.js: Web framework for Node.js, used to build the API.
 - MySQL: Relational database for storing book and user data.
 - Docker & Docker Compose: For containerization and orchestration of the development and production environment.
-T- ypeScript: Superset of JavaScript that adds static typing.
+- Jest: Automated and unit tests
 - Bcrypt: For secure password hashing.
 - JSON Web Tokens (JWT): For token-based authentication.
 - Express-validator / Joi (optional): For input data validation.